tweet Follow @@jeremyrsalem

 So use this strategy above to lessen your chances of stress.
 I can’t promise you’ll keep a full-colored head of hair, but you might just find a good product to sell :).

-This is just one little strategy we teach inside the Shopify Implementation Program.
+This is just one little strategy we teach inside the Store Implementation Program.
 However, what we REALLY do is take our students through an A-Z process of finding products, running ads, and making sales.
 There’s more involved, and if you’re interested, click here to schedule your call.